cshyundev/spatialkit/tests/TESTING.md

-# Testing Guide for cv_utils
+# Testing Guide for spatialkit

-This guide explains how to write and run tests for the cv_utils library.
+This guide explains how to write and run tests for the spatialkit library.

 ## Quick Start